OpenDSA/OpenDSA/RST/en/Blockchain/Introduction.rst

 Cryptocurrency.
 We'll show how the original cryptocurrency (Bitcoin) works, and how it differs from a few other well-known cryptocurrencies.
+Then we will discuss the concept of a smart contract and what it is used for.
-Finally, we will present other uses for Blockchain.
+Finally, we will discuss how all these concepts have been used for other applications of Blockchain.

 The most important thing to know about Blockchain is that **none of this is difficult**.
 (Well, except maybe for some of the cryptography parts.
-But you can consider all of the hard parts there as a black box.
+But you can consider all of the hard parts related to cryptography as a black box.
-You only need to understand what the basic cryptograpy services provide to a Blockchain system, not necessarily how they work internally.)
+You only need to understand what the basic cryptograpy services provide to a Blockchain application, not necessarily the details for how the cryptography works internally.)
-The main reason why many people find Blockchain confusing is because you need to put about half a dozen unfamiliar (but easy) things together to get full understanding.
+The main reason why many people find Blockchain confusing is because you need to put about half a dozen unfamiliar (but easy) things together to get to an application.

 The most basic concept in blockchain is a hash, which is the backbone for all blockchain applications.
-If you have ever used a hash table or know how password systems work, then you know what a hash is.
+If you have ever studied how hash tables work or if you know how password systems work, then you know what a hash is.
 Broadly speaking, a hash is a function that converts an input of some sort (in our case, strings and numbers) into an output of a fixed length.
+(In a hash table storage system, that output will be a slot in the hash table.
+But there are many other uses for hashes.)
 A hash is created using some deterministic algorithm, so that if you give the same information to the hash function again, you get the same result.
-Ideally (for reasons that we will see soon), we would like for it to be fairly impossible to recover the original information if all we know is the hash.
+Ideally (for reasons that we will see soon), we would like for it to be fairly impossible to recover the original information, or even to know anything about the original information, if all we know is the hash.

 There are many different hashing algorithms that are used commercially, such as SHA-1, SHA-2, SHA-3, SHA-256, SHA-512, etc.
 The one that we will focus on is SHA-256.
 The Secure Hashing Algorithm 256, or SHA-256, has the reputation of being one of the most secure ways to protect digital information.
 SHA-256 always will generate a 256 bit quantity
-(which can be viewed as 64 hexidecimal digits) no matter what input your provide.
+(which can be viewed as 64 hexidecimal digits) no matter what input you provide.
-Viewed as a number, a 256-bit binary quantity has more permutations than grains of sand on Earth!
+Viewed as a number, a 256-bit quantity has more permutations than grains of sand on Earth!
-In the following example, you can type anything and see its SHA-256 hash.
+In the following widget, you can type anything and see its SHA-256 hash.
+You should try it out, to get a feeling for how this works.
+As you type things, the corresponding SHA-256 hash will be generated automatically.

 .. _HashExample: